 You can view the owner of a VApp, VAppTemplate, Disk, or Media object by making a GET request to the object's owner link.
-If you have adequate rights, you can change the owner of a Disk or VApp object, but not that of a VAppTemplate or Media object.
-An administrator can view or change the owner of any object.
+If you have adequate rights, you can change the owner of a Disk, VApp object, or VAppTemplate, but not that of a Media object.